napatech/dpdk/ntacc_readme.md

 ## Napatech Driver <a name="driver"></a>

-The Napatech driver and adapter must be installed and started before the NTACC PMD can be used.
+The Napatech driver and SmartNic must be installed and started before the NTACC PMD can be used.
 See the installation guide in the Napatech driver package for how to install and start the driver.

 > Note: The driver and FPGA version must be the supported version or a newer version.

-See below for supported drivers and adapters:
+See below for supported drivers and SmartNics:

 |  Supported drivers |
 |-------------------------|